 Jerold Wikoff, Director of Publications & College Editor, offers his thoughts, reflections and observations on the "glorious orange and blue."

-In 2009, many of our students have taken part in experiences around the world and blogged about them.
+Many of our students take part in experiences around the world and blog about them.
 Some of them are linked below.

 First-year seminar: Tryin' to Find a Way Back Home

 Students in Professor Chris Fee's first-year seminar, Tryin' to Find a Way Back Home: An Introduction to the Literature and Legacy of Homelessness in America, video-blog about the class and their four-day trip to Washington, D.C.

 Ten students traveled to Philadelphia to take part in the 43rd annual University of Pennsylvania Model United Nations .
 Read about their experience.

 Follow the experiences of 22 CPS students as they build sustainable communities and promote social justice through partnerships, host family experiences, internships and the critical exchange of ideas in Gettysburg, Uganda, Nicaragua, Arizona, Ethiopia, Nepal and South Africa.

 A two-volume biography that was 30 years in the making has won the 2010 Lincoln Prize.

 Michael Burlingame, one of the foremost living authorities on Abraham Lincoln, was awarded the prize for his book, Abraham Lincoln: A Life.
 Burlingame is the Chancellor Naomi B. Lynn Distinguished Chair of Lincoln Studies at the University of Illinois at Springfield.